VisitMôr post-lockdown experience at 20-21 Visual Arts Centre

 Detour for an art tour

 I was drawn to The Way of All Flesh exhibition by Jamie Frost.
 The very fine and sometimes raw artworks, fashioned in wood, clay and paper brought this artist to my bucket list more than a decade ago.
-It felt like serendipity that the first week museum and heritage establishments had tentatively reopened, my proximity coincided with his show.
+It felt like serendipity that in the first week museum and heritage establishments had tentatively reopened, my proximity coincided with his show.
 I quickly booked my free tickets for the exhibition at 20-21 Visual Arts Centre in Scunthorpe and eagerly awaited my visit.

-Arts Centre welcome
+An Arts Centre welcome

-On arrival I was warmly welcomed by staff at the foyer, who introduced me to the robust safety measures in place.
-This included booking in advance, logging contact details, utilising the sanitisation station and observing a simple one-way route through the Centre.
+On arrival, I was warmly welcomed by staff at the foyer, who introduced me to the robust safety measures in place.
+This included, booking in advance, logging contact details, utilising the sanitisation station and observing a simple one-way route through the Centre.
 I was also given instructions for using the café facilities and reminded to keep to social distancing measures.

 In addition to the work by Frost I also experienced the eerie paintings of Andy Cropper.
 These captured, amongst other things, the ghostliness of lockdown depicted through a set of large format tower block paintings.
-These alongside the other works in the show, Uncertain Spaces: Spirits of Place and Foreshadowing, captured a foreboding gloom.
+Alongside the other works in the show, Uncertain Spaces: Spirits of Place and Foreshadowing, captured a foreboding gloom.
 They seemed to speak of a weight and a responsibility held in the emptiness of the human urban landscape, and record it.

 A dystopian soup?